-Experimental AI-generated summary referencing Polymarket data · UpdatedA new CBA will be considered ‘signed’ only when the final written agreement has been formally signed by authorized representatives of both the MLB and the MLB Players Association.
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedA new CBA will be considered ‘signed’ only when the final written agreement has been formally signed by authorized representatives of both the MLB and the MLB Players Association.
 Tentative agreements, ratifications, or agreements pending signature do not qualify.

 The resolution source will be a consensus of credible reporting.